-When the Remote Video option is selected, the Remote Video window opens.
-Characters that are visible on the full screen text display of the server are displayed in the Remote Video window.
-The Remote Video window does not display information from the server when the server video is set to graphics mode.
-The Remote Video option does not automatically restart the server when it is selected.
+When the Redirect Text Console option is selected, a submenu opens that enables you to configure the special keys or to redirect the text console to your console.
+When you select the Redirect Text Console option from the submenu, the Redirect Text Console window opens.
+Characters that are visible on the full screen text display of the server are displayed in the Redirect Text Console window.
+The Redirect Text Console window does not display information from the server when the server video is set to graphics mode.
+The Redirect Text Console option does not automatically restart the server when it is selected.

 Note the following about the text-based interface: